Permaculture Design Certificate Courses at

 Bill Wilson will be leading this training.

-Bill is a recognized and respected permaculture teacher/designer with over 10 years of practicing, teaching and applying permaculture.
+Bill is a recognized and respected permaculture teacher/designer with over 10 years of designing, teaching and applying permaculture.
 He is the co-founder of Midwest Permaculture along with his wife Becky.

 It is important to us and to Bill that the full PDC curriculum be covered, so although the farming aspects of this training may be emphasized, they will be held in perspective so that students will will get the full content of the PDC Course.